SalesforceCommerceCloud/raml-toolkit/.github/CONTRIBUTING.md

 # Specific negative tests
 it("does not conform when missing the version", async () => {
-    # Always load in the happy spec for your tests
+    # Load the valid raml for your profile
     let doc = utils.getHappySpec(`${PROFILE}.raml`);

     # Make some breaking change to the document